mrMoon2211/FibonacciSequenceGenerator/README.md

 To run this program, navigate to "bin/Release" folder and open command prompt or console here.
 Type out "FibonacciSequenceARGS" followed by a space and the number of Fibonacci Numbers you want to generate.

 Example:
-You want to generate 20 numbers, type on the console or command promp:
+If you want to generate 20 numbers, type on the console or command promp:
 ```
 FibonacciSequenceARGS 20
 ```